 - You have the right to be represented by an attorney.

-- You can request that your hearing be done in-person rather than over the phone; most DUI lawyers will use this method because it is generally advantageous to your case.
+- You can request that your hearing be done in person rather than over the phone.
+Most DUI lawyers use this method because it is generally advantageous to your case.

 - You can require the arresting officer to appear at the hearing and give testimony.
 Their story is often much weaker than you think it is.
 This can be invaluable to your case.

 - Mandatory jail sentence of anywhere from 3 days to 6 months.
-In some cases the jail sentence can be waived as part of your probation.
+In some cases, the jail sentence can get waived as part of your probation

-- You will be required to attend at least three months of DUI classes (see below).
+- Required attendance to at least three months of DUI classes

-- Your DUI will remain on your record for 10 years.
-During that time, if you have any other DUI arrests, you will face much tougher penalties.
+Your DUI will remain on your record for ten years.
+During that time, if you have any other DUI arrests, you will face much harsher penalties.
 Your DUI can also affect employment, college admissions, and other aspects of your life.

 Failure to attend or complete these classes comes with additional penalties.

-DUI probation is generally “unsupervised” probation, meaning there is no probation officer who keeps an eye on you.
-However, during this time you will have to follow certain rules, and if you are caught breaking them you face penalties for probation violation:
+DUI probation is generally unsupervised probation, meaning no probation officer keeps an eye on you.
+However, during this time, you will have to follow specific rules.
+If you get caught breaking them, you face penalties for probation violations, such as:

-- You cannot violate any law that results in your arrest (in other words, anything more serious than a speeding ticket)
+- You cannot violate any law that results in your arrest.

-- You must not drive while your license is suspended, period
+- You must not drive during the period of your license suspension.